On Testing and Learning Quantum Junta Channels: Learning -Junta Quantum Channels

 In this section, we prove a nearly tight bound on $k$-junta learning problem.
-Here we only show the sketch of the algorithm.
-The detailed description is deferred to Appendix~\ref{app:learning}.
 Our algorithm is inspired by the learning algorithms in~\cite{AS07_qtesting} and~\cite{CNY22_juntatesting}.
-It first applies \algname{Pauli-Sample} to locate the qubits with high influence and then learn the quantum channel upon them.
-To efficiently learn a $k$-qubit quantum channel, we apply the quantum state tomography algorithm in~\cite{OW17_tomo} to the Choi state of the channel.
+As mentioned above, we use \algname{Influence-Sample} to replace \algname{Pauli-Sample} to reduce operation complexity, and this replacement results in only a constant-factor decrease in efficiency.
+We describe the algorithm \algname{Junta-Channel-Learner} as follows.